 We remove the stigma around mental health treatment and substance abuse issues and provide compassionate care that leads to self-awareness, confidence, and self-esteem.

 Our comprehensive approach offers a different kind of teen rehab and incorporates clinical, therapeutic, and holistic modalities.
 We treat the individual teen and the whole family.
-Our core mission as a teen treatment center, our mission is to establish healthy communication and connection between teens and their families.
+Our core mission as a teen treatment center is to establish healthy communication and connection between teens and their families.
 We bring them from darkness to light.

 Each teen attends multiple weekly sessions with expert clinicians.
 In addition, psychiatrists are part of the personal eight-member Treatment Team.

 Our compassionate recovery program is rooted in the development of a strong sense of self-love and self-acceptance to ensure a lifelong commitment to personal recovery.